peterjpitcher/eventplanner2.0/docs/SMS_SETUP.md

 3. See when the SMS was sent (if applicable)
 4. Use the "Resend SMS" button to send another confirmation if needed

+### Cancellation Notifications

+#### For Individual Bookings

+When deleting a booking:

+1. Click the "Delete" button on the booking detail page
+2. In the confirmation dialog, you'll see an option to "Send cancellation SMS to customer"
+3. If checked, a cancellation notification will be sent when the booking is deleted
+4. You'll receive feedback on whether the SMS was sent successfully

+#### For Entire Events

+When cancelling an event:

+1. Click the "Cancel Event" button on the event detail page
+2. In the cancellation dialog, you'll see an option to "Send cancellation SMS to all customers who booked this event"
+3. If checked, cancellation messages will be sent to all affected customers
+4. After cancellation, you'll see a summary showing the total number of messages, how many were sent successfully, and how many failed

 ### SMS Status Icons

 The application uses the following status indicators: